 Impact of Non-Broadband Internet Access Services

 Midco home phone service is a specialized voice data service that uses the same network path as our internet service, although local voice traffic never reaches the internet and stays within the Midco network.
 Due to the sensitive nature of phone traffic, it receives special prioritization.
 This ensures that 911 calls have special priority over web browsing, for example.
-A phone conversation only requires about 125 kilobits per second of data usage, which is about 1.2% of the capacity of our Midco Xstream 75 upload speed and about 0.4% of the download speed.
-Voice traffic and voice traffic prioritization do not have a significant impact on Midco’s Internet service.
+A phone conversation only requires about 125 kilobits per second of data usage, which is about 2.5% of the capacity of our Midco Internet 50 upload speed and about 0.25% of the download speed.
+Voice traffic and voice traffic prioritization do not have a significant impact on Midco’s internet service.

 Midco also offers other non-broadband internet access services using its network facilities, including voice telephone service, video service, and private line services.
 As Midco’s network currently is configured, these services and broadband internet service are provided over segregated portions of the available bandwidth, and usage of these services does not affect the capacity available for broadband internet access.
 Midco, however, may change the allocation of bandwidth at any time in the future, which could either increase or decrease the bandwidth available for broadband internet access.